vegos/RadioExperiments/Amnvolt_V4_mods/README.md

 ---

 ### 2. “Theremin Effect”
-Touching the antenna (especially in **SSB mode**) caused tone shifts and unstable behavior — just like a *theremin*.
+Touching the antenna (especially in **SSB mode**) caused tone shifts and unstable behavior — similar to a *theremin*.
-The SI4732 shielding proved highly sensitive to touch and physical movement.
+The SI4732 shielding was highly sensitive to touch and even slight mechanical movement.

 ### 3. Encoder Clicks & Wi-Fi Spur
 Turning or pressing the encoder produced **audible clicks** in the headphones, caused by RF coupling between the **ESP32 Wi-Fi**, **encoder lines**, and **audio amplifier**.

 ### 4. Headphone Jack as Antenna Input
-The Mini ATS V4 attempted to use the headphone cable as an antenna via a **direct trace connection** between the jack and antenna input — without isolating the ground path.
+The Mini ATS V4 attempted to use the headphone cable as an antenna via a **direct trace connection** between the jack and the antenna input — without isolating the ground path.
 This design caused:
-- Massive noise injection
+- Heavy noise injection
 - Wi-Fi interference
 - Audio path instability